Welcome to the official website of

 In 2008 a mix of its original members and the new recruits from other London clubs brought it back to life yet again – though even now the club still has no permanent clubhouse and uses the premises of other London clubs.

-HRH The Duke of Edinburgh, who was Life Honorary Member of the club in 1980s, has granted formally his patronage to the club and, following the retirement from his royal public duties in August 2017, His Royal Highness nevertheless confirmed continuation of his patronage.
+HRH The Duke of Edinburgh, who was Honorary Life Member of the club in 1980s, has granted formally his patronage to the club and, following the retirement from his royal public duties in August 2017, His Royal Highness nevertheless confirmed continuation of his patronage.

 Presently, the club membership consists of some remarkable gentlemen and ladies, all of whom were carefully selected and include many prominent figures notable for their achievements in various fields of Art, Law, Politics, Science and Business.